The German Shepherd Temperament - Aggressive or Just a Myth?

 German Shepherds are not easily friendly with strangers and need some time to read them before making the decision to befriend the stranger.

-This takes time, and there is not a precise time frame to measure, it really depends on the individual dog.
+This takes time, and there is not a precise time frame to measure; it really depends on the individual dog.

 Adapting to Social Routine

-Since German Shepherds are capable of barking at friends that visit until they become more comfortable with guests, it is wise to socialize your GSD immediately upon arriving home for the very first time when they are a puppy.
+Since German Shepherds are capable of barking at friends that visit until they become more comfortable with guests, it is wise to socialise your GSD immediately upon arriving home for the very first time when they are a puppy.

 If you happen to adopt an adult GSD, you should slowly introduce friends and relatives to your dog.

-How to socialize your GSD puppy:
+How to socialise your GSD puppy:

 • Begin by bringing your GSD puppy home and introducing him to the family that lives in the household.